jeromew21/honestcalc/about.md

 ### FAQ

-**Q: Why another one of these?
-Aren't there enough out there already?**
+**Q: What do you bring to the table?
+There are a lot of similar sites out there.**

-A: Because the other ones are ugly, clunky, and not as awesome as this one!
+A: The other ones are ugly, clunky, and not as awesome as this one!

 **Q: Are you open source?**